• Skip to primary navigation

 Nutrition per Serving

-Serving: 0.25recipe | Calories: 168kcal | Carbohydrates: 8g | Protein: 8g | Fat: 12g | Saturated Fat: 5g | Sodium: 444mg | Fiber: 3g | Sugar: 4g
+Serving: 0.25 recipe | Calories: 168 kcal | Carbohydrates: 8 g | Protein: 8 g | Fat: 12 g | Saturated Fat: 5 g | Sodium: 444 mg | Fiber: 3 g | Sugar: 4 g

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

 More Vegetable Recipes

-• Roasted yellow squash on a white plate.
+• Roasted mushrooms are served on a white plate.

-• Spinach fritters served on a white plate.
+• Spinach salad is served on a white platter with a serving spoon.

-Spinach Fritters
+Spinach Salad

 Comments

-Leave a Comment Cancel reply
+Leave a Comment or Ask a Question: Cancel reply

 Your email address will not be published.
-Required fields are marked *
+Required fields are marked *.

 Recipe Rating